 Schedule permitting, I am hoping that I could conduct a brief informational interview with you during the week of February 20th to learn more about your career path.
 I would really appreciate any insight you could provide to me about careers in freelance writing.

 I look forward to speaking with you soon.

 Jan Student

-The University of Iowa Metropolitan Reporter, The Daily Iowan jan-student@uiowa.edu requested.
-However, don't approach the interview as if you are looking for a job-your purpose is to gather information.
+The University of Iowa Metropolitan Reporter, The Daily Iowan jan-student@uiowa.edu

 Informational Interview Etiquette